JeromeM/Simple-Google-Analytics/readme.txt

 1. Screenshot Simple Google Analytics Admin Page

 == Changelog ==
+= version 2.0.6 =
+* Corrected a bug with wp_enqueue_script
+* Add the link / download tracking
+= version 2.0.5 =
+* Added the option to not render when logged in
 = version 2.0.4 =
 * Corrected a bug where the JS file was loading before jQuery.
 Thanks to MrZebra for finding that.
 = version 2.0.3 =